 Director of Christian Education

 Wes grew up in Atlanta, GA, and attended Queens University of Charlotte, where he received a B.A. in History with a concentration in Human Rights.
-His ministry as Director of Christian Education is enhanced by his college involvement with organizations such as the Queens Chapel, Room in the Inn, Pi Kappa Phi Fraternity, and Queens Theater.
+In college he was involved with organizations such as the Queens Chapel, Room in the Inn, Pi Kappa Phi Fraternity, and Queens Theater.

 It was during his time in AmeriCorps that he began again to feel a call to ministry (a feeling he had been ignoring since high school).
-Wes moved to Chicago and graduated from McCormick Theological Seminary with an M.Div. in May, 2014.
+Wes moved to Chicago to pursue theological education from McCormick Theological Seminary.
+He graduated with an M.Div. in May, 2014.
 While at McCormick he had the great pleasure of serving as co-moderator for the student Session, serving on the Board of Trustees, and was awarded the George Tressler Scott Fellowship in Practical Theology.

 Director of Music